 The human body produces cannabinoids for survival as it tries to achieve a state of balance (homeostasis).
 It is the same story for cannabis plants.
-They also produce phytocannabinoids to survive as a more direct response to any external issues faced by the plants.
-As they are primarily produced by the trichomes, cannabinoids cover the plant’s surface as a means of protection against inclement weather and predators.
+They also create cannabinoids to survive as a more direct response to any external issues faced by the plants.

-When you think about it, marijuana grows in a variety of climates; including on mountains, in cold weather, and tropical conditions.
-THCA is a cannabinoid that converts to the THC that gets us high with the aid of time and heat.
-Cannabinoids are produced in tiny glands that coat the surface of the plant.
+Marijuana grows in a variety of climates, including on mountains, in cold weather, and tropical conditions.
+As a result, cannabinoids cover the plant’s surface as a means of protection against inclement weather and predators.
+These compounds are primarily produced by the trichomes, tiny glands that coat the surface of the plant.
 These trichomes help the plant in the following ways:

 - Protection against frost when growing in a cold climate.